 Get to know Parintins and Boca dos Botos

 Continue taking in the Amazon’s splendor as you visit Parintins.
 Located just west of Santarém, this town is renowned for its Parintins Folklore Festival, which is second only to Carnival.
-Today, you’ll explore this municipality, which is known for its rich biodiversity.
+Today, we’ll anchor offshore and you will board a tender inland, where you’ll explore this municipality, which is known for its rich biodiversity.
 Because of its central location in the Amazon, you’ll discover its riverside beaches along the Uaicurapá and the Amazon rivers during low tide.

 Starting outside the port, you’ll get to know this incredible province, including Caprichoso Boi, Liberty Square, and Bumbódromo — where the annual festival is held.
 With a tricycle tour of Parintins you’ll have the opportunity to interact with locals.
 After visiting the cathedral and cruising along the shore, you’ll get to see Boca dos Botos, weather permitting.
 Hop on a Zodiac boat for an afternoon cruise, where you may even spot an incredible pink dolphin.

 Arrive in Manaus this morning and bid farewell to the Ocean Explorer.
 Manaus is known as the Paris of the Tropics, owing to its great economic and social growth during the era of the Amazon rubber boom.
 This is the capital of the Amazonas State and the main metropolitan area in the region.
 Despite its modernization, it remains the heart of the Amazon and the entrance of the Amazon Forest.